p2-inc/phasetwo-docs/blog/2026-08-28-keycloak-skills-mcp-launch.md

 Today we're launching **[`keycloak-skills`](https://github.com/p2-inc/keycloak-skills)** — an open-source Agent Skills plugin that teaches Claude how to configure Keycloak *correctly* — and the **Phase Two Keycloak MCP server**, 158 admin tools that let it do the work against a live cluster instead of just telling you what to type.

 Two commands to install.
 Apache-2.0.
 Works against any Keycloak — and gets sharper the closer you get to ours.
+Don't have a Keycloak yet?
+The agent can provision one for you and it's free for 30 days.

 <!-- truncate -->